 - Electronic monitoring

 - Substance abuse treatment

 Commitment – Commitment to juvenile a detention center can be either “determinant” (fixed amount of time) up to 90 days for each offense or “indeterminate” (not fixed but not to exceed the age of 21).
-After the child is committed, the South Carolina Board of Juvenile Parole uses guidelines to determine the minimum and maximum number of months that the child stay at DJJ’s detention center.
+After the child is committed, the South Carolina Board of Juvenile Parole uses guidelines to determine the minimum and maximum number of months that the child stays at DJJ’s detention center.
 DJJ may release a child earlier for good behavior.
 When a child reaches the minimum guideline amount, the child has right to appear before the Parole Board to ask for parole (release).
 During this appearance before the Parole Board has the right to an attorney, and an attorney will be appointed for the child if the child’s family can’t afford one.
 The Parole Board may grant a child a “conditional” or an “unconditional” release.
 If the release is conditional, the child will be supervised by the local DJJ county office for a period of time, not to exceed the age of 21, determined by the Parole Board.
 A child on conditional release may be required to pay restitution, perform community service, or complete a local program in the community.

 Can a child’s juvenile record be expunged in South Carolina?